 For food safety purposes, don’t store leftover foods in your crock, as they may not cool properly.
 You should also avoid reheating leftovers in your pot.

 If you want to prepare a recipe like chili in advance and then heat it in your slow cooker at a later time, feel free to do so.
-However, do not store your recipe in the pot insert.
+That said, you should never use your pot insert as a storage receptacle.
 You should only use the pot inside your slow cooker to cook foods that it’s designed for.
 Avoid putting the vessel in the oven, on the stovetop, or in the refrigerator.

 Use a slow cooker that’s cracked or damaged

 If you use a slow cooker that’s cracked or damaged, you run the risk of ruining, drying out, or burning its contents at best, and at worst, seepage that comes into contact with the heating pad could spark an electrical fire.

 Leave your slow cooker unattended near electrical outlets